timvandriel/raster_tools_plugin/README.md

 `print(numpy.__version__)`
 3. Open the OSGeo4W Shell and type the following commands:
-`pip install raster_tools osmnx py3dep numpy=={your numpy version in QGIS}`
+`pip install raster_tools osmnx py3dep numpy=={your numpy version in QGIS}` Replace {your numpy version in QGIS} with whatever you got in step two.
+For me it was 1.26.4, so mine looked like: `numpy==1.26.4`
 4. Download the zip file from this repository.
 Then in QGIS open the plugins menu from the top and select 'Manage and Install Plugins.
 Select 'Install from zip' and select the zip file from this repo.

 ### Linux/Mac
 Linux and Mac require QGIS to be installed through the conda-forge channel for this plugin to work.
 To acess conda-forge you must first install Miniconda by following the instructions at this link: https://www.anaconda.com/docs/getting-started/miniconda/install
 1. Once you have Miniconda installed, in your terminal/command prompt enter the following commands:
-`conda config --add channels conda-forge`
+    - `conda config --add channels conda-forge`
-`conda config --set channel-priority strict`
+    - `conda config --set channel-priority strict`
-`conda update --all`
+    - `conda update --all`
-2. If preferred you can create a conda environment for you QGIS to be installed in.
+2. If preferred you can create a conda environment for you QGIS to be installed.
 To do this enter this into your terminal/command prompt:
 `conda create --name qgis-env`
 You can replace 'qgis-env' with any name you'd like.
 Next enter:
 `conda activate qgis-env'